IbrahimAbuawad/data-structures-and-algorithms-401/JavaScript/trees/README.md

 # Trees

-Code Challenge 15 , 16
+Code Challenge 15 , 16 , 17

 ## Challenge

 * Challenge 15: Create a Node class that has properties for the value stored in the node, the left child node, and the right child node , Create a Binary Tree class , Create a Binary Search Tree class

 * Challenge 16: find the max value in the tree

+* Challenge 17: Order the tree as root , left , right .. root , left , right ..etc

 ## Approach & Efficiency